warrenween/privatix-adnroid-app/README.md

 # Privataix Adnroid app

-Moved and published from private repositary
+Moved and published from private repository